-Amanda hails from Kingston, Ontario.
-Amanda is excited to share her passion for the game hockey with the Gentry Galaxy Hockey Club.
+Amanda, a Kingston, Ontario, native, is excited to share her passion for the game of hockey with the Galaxy association.
 Amanda currently plays professionally for the Buffalo Beauts of the National Women's Hockey League, the reigning Isobel Cup Champions!

-Amanda played five consecutive years in AAA Boys hockey including the Minor Midget Showcase year in 2009-2010.
-Amanda was also affiliated to the older Greater Kingston AAA teams in each of the last four consecutive years (affiliations to Minor Bantam, Major Bantam, Minor Midget and Major Midget (2006-2010).
+Amanda played five consecutive years in AAA Boys hockey from 2006-2010, including the Minor Midget Showcase year in 2009-2010.
+In the years prior, she was affiliated to the older Greater Kingston AAA teams (Minor Bantam, Major Bantam, Minor Midget and Major Midget).

 Amanda was invited to three Junior A Prospect Camps (men 16-21).
-She accepted the invitation from the Nepean Raiders of the CJHL.
-Amanda was the first woman to participate in a Raiders Prospect camp and did not allow a goal in six appearances.
+She accepted the invitation from the Nepean Raiders of the Canadian Junior Hockey League, and was the first woman to participate in a Raiders Prospect camp.
+There, she didn’t allow a goal in six appearances.
 She was awarded an invitation to the Raiders Main Camp even though she had already committed to Luke Richardson to play in Ottawa with his Lady Senators team in The Provincial Women's Hockey League (PWHL).
-Leveille participated in the Main Camp and only allowed a goal after 8 appearances.
+Leveille participated in the Main Camp and only allowed a goal after eight appearances.

 In high school, Amanda was named the top goaltender at the 2011 Canadian National Under-18 Championship, where she was also named the MVP of the championship game after leading her team to the national title.

-Amanda went on to star at the University of Minnesota, where she helped the Golden Gophers to win the NCAA Tournament Championship in 2013, 2015 and 2016.
+Amanda went on to star at the University of Minnesota, where she helped the Golden Gophers to win NCAA Tournament Championships in 2013, 2015 and 2016.
 In her 116 games with the U of M, she had a fantastic .947 save percentage and a 1.18 goals allowed average.
-She earned All-USCHO Second Team honors, was named to the WCHA All-Academic Team and was an Academic All-Big Ten honoree, and was named to the NCAA Frozen Four All-Tournament Team.
+She earned All-USCHO Second Team honors, was named to the WCHA All-Academic Team, was an Academic All-Big Ten honoree, and was named to the NCAA Frozen Four All-Tournament Team.